 Under the law, committees must continue to publicly report their campaign activities on a Form 460 until they formally terminate.

-If no funds are left in a committee’s campaign bank account and it will not raise additional funds, the committee should close the account and campaign committee.
+If no funds are left in a committee’s campaign bank account and it will not raise additional funds, the committee should close the account and terminate the campaign committee.

-Before terminating, a committee must have filed all required campaign statements and disclosed all reportable transactions.
+Before terminating, a committee must file all required campaign statements and disclosed all reportable transactions.
 This includes the disposition of leftover funds and elimination of all debts.
 The committee must also pay any outstanding late fees or fines prior to terminating.

 HOW TO TERMINATE